henley-regatta/adventofcode2021/README.md

   about 1/2 the time of the current version - mostly through faster selection of next-nearest-node - but endless hacking and tweaking and copy/paste/delete means it's lost forever.
 On the plus side, at least this time visualisation is [built in](https://www.guided-naafi.org/aoc2021/2021/12/15/VisualisationOfAOC2021Day15Part2.html)
+    * **Updated** 2021-12-16 - Version now uses a faster sorted-hash-by-cost lookup for the next-in-queue selector which is about an order of magnitude faster (~5 minutes instead of ~60).
+Shower Thoughts, eh?
   * `python/day16part1.py` - Ah it's Packet Parsing Day.
 I wondered when that would come.
 And, surprise surprise it's nested-packets.
 And a weird request to boot.
   I'm not desperately proud of my answer here - the parsing and recursion is fine,